suerocks/How-I-Mastered-SQL/June-2025/Practice-Questions-Answers/SELECT-practice-questions.md

 <br>

 #### Task 3: Show only the customer_name and dish_name columns
-- Your table should look like this
+- Your table should look like this.

 <br>